 Medicines and poisons, when used properly, are of great help to the community.
 They help treat illness, make useful household products and eliminate household pests.

 When not used properly, they can harm people.
-So that medicines and poisons are used in ways that provide the most benefit for the community, the government has made laws to control their manufacture, supply and use.
+So the government has made laws to control their manufacture, supply and use, so they provide the most benefit for the community,

 - licences, which authorise people to manufacture, sell or supply medicines and poisons